Pulling the Trigger: How Trigger Leads Impact Borrowers and Lenders

 #3 Nurture Non-Qualifying Leads With Credit Score Improvement Tools

-By offering this guidance and support, you can get borrowers to the place they need to be to qualify for a mortgage with you and earn their trust and loyalty along the way.
+By offering this personalized guidance and support, you can get borrowers to the place they need to be to qualify for a mortgage with you and earn their trust and loyalty along the way.
 In turn, these borrowers will be much less likely to entertain other lenders’ unsolicited offers when the time comes.

 Certified Credit: Safeguard Your Mortgage Lending Business From Mortgage Triggers Today